-Hart House Theatre is now hosting open call auditions* for non-speaking “Mariner” roles in
+Hart House Theatre is now accepting submissions for

 We strongly encourage actors of all ethnic backgrounds to audition.